Injured in a truck accident in Nevada? You may be entitled to big compensation

 Therefore, the personal injury attorney’s job is to conduct a thorough investigation of the accident in order to dismantle the defendants’ arguments.
 If the personal injury can make a strong enough case, the defendants may be willing to settle without going to trial.

 Driving a truck can be a mentally and physically draining occupation.
 To keep up with tight deadlines and long hours, truckers often drive for long periods of time on little or no sleep.
-Operating a massive motor vehicle on little-to-no sleep can obviously create dangerous situations on the road.
+Operating a massive motor vehicle on little-to-no sleep can obviously create dangerous situations on the road, especially for passenger vehicles.

 According to the Federal Motor Carrier Safety Administration (FMCSA), 12% of truck accidents are attributable to driver non-performance.
 Driver non-performance includes the driver falling asleep, or the driver experiencing a medical event such as a heart attack.